ismaeltenango/ismael_resume/docs/index.md

 _Non-profit Organization_

-Supporting business director in a Non-Profit organization to develop a PowerApps App and a database that supports organization to organize their projects and interns that provides an easy functional administration of the company and logistics of their customers and employees
+Supporting business director in this Non-Profit organization to develop a PowerApps Application and a database that supports the firm to organize their projects and interns that provides an easy functional administration of the company and logistics of their customers and employees